 One of the tastiest (and healthiest) hacks in the plant-based kitchen is to use healthy, whole foods to replace dairy-based foods.
 While you can buy products that do that, certain foods are pretty awesome in their ability to do this naturally.
 For instance, the creation of cashew cream cheese is nothing less than a culinary genius, and avocado butter is a food of the gods as much as chocolate.
 Many plant-based foods can also replace eggs in recipes, with one of those being bananas.
-This tricks works wonderfully in recipes like granola bars and pancakes, but the humble yellow fruit can also be used in more ways than just an egg replacement.
+This trick works wonderfully in recipes like granola bars and pancakes, but the humble yellow fruit can also be used in more ways than just an egg replacement.
 You can also use bananas instead of dairy foods in many of your plant-based recipes.

 Why Bananas are Great Replacements for Dairy